-- ▶ Call the fixture management - In the Place fixtures window, use the mouse to mark the fixture to be inspected.
+- ► Call the fixture management - ▶ In the Place fixtures window, use the mouse to mark the fixture to be inspected.
 The TNC displays the marked fixture in a different color in the 3-D view

-- 1: Manual positioning.
-You have to move to each inspection point with the axis-direction keys and confirm the measuring process with NC start - 0: After you have manually pre-positioned the touch probe to clearance height, the test program runs automatically

-▶ Feed rate for measurement:
+- ▶ Start the dialog for generating the inspection program.
+The TNC opens the window for entering the Test program parameters - Manual positioning: Specify whether you want to position the touch probe manually or automatically between the individual inspection points: - 1: Manual positioning.
+You have to move to each inspection point with the axis-direction keys and confirm the measuring process with NC start - 0: After you have manually pre-positioned the touch probe to clearance height, the test program runs automatically - ▶ Feed rate for measurement: